hanc0035/Winix/Technical Report.md

 The project presented for your consideration includes a variety of services that are intended to provide a comprehensive set of Information Technology (IT) resources for an office owned by the client, Winix Labratories Inc. The services available on the network include: DNS, Samba, NTP, iSCSI, Veeam, Spiceworks, and some cloud services hosted in Microsoft Azure.
 The overall design of the deliverables and their individuals configurations are intended to optimize the
 VMs to be easy to maintain and simple to reconfigure and alter as desired.
-As a result,

-Intro will include the following:

-Introduce the document

-Describe the purpose of the document

-Describe the main content

-Scope of the project
+The main content of this document will include brief summaries of the configurations and decisions that were made when setting up the individual servers.

 ### Background

 This document is intended to be read by the Computer System Technicians (CSTs) working for our client, Winix Laboratories Inc. The document will describe configuration decisions and other details that are intended to assist the CSTs with maintaining the services.